cloud66/help-old/api.md

     [Stack Action list][]

 ## <a name="View a stack action"></a> View a stack action [/stacks/{stack_id}/actions/{id}]
 Retrieve the details of an asynchronous action performed for the the stack specified in the request based on the supplied action ID.
-For more information about the object properties returned in the response, refer to [the stack action object](#The stack action object)
+For more information about the object properties returned in the response, refer to [the stack action object](#The stack action object).

 - Scope: _public_